caldag/Caldag2017-MFNF-Data/README.md

 - image_corr.m is the image correction algorithm to recover actual swimmer position from the refracted coordinates.
 - image_processing.m is the image processing code handling experiment videos.

-Some experiment videos can be accessed from the link: https://microswimmer.sabanciuniv.edu/wp-content/uploads/2017/01/Experiments/Experiment%20Videos.zip
+You can access some experiment videos from the link: https://microswimmer.sabanciuniv.edu/wp-content/uploads/2017/01/Experiments/Experiment%20Videos.zip